LetCompliance

 > [Option A — Consent]

-> We are pleased to confirm our consent, subject to the following reasonable conditions:
+> We are pleased to confirm our consent, on the following basis:

-> - You accept liability for any pet-caused damage beyond fair wear and tear.
+> - You accept liability for any pet-caused damage beyond fair wear and tear, recoverable from the protected deposit in the usual way.

 > - If the pet causes a documented nuisance to neighbours, we reserve the right to review consent.